jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 ### Device
 #### D2C
 ##### Messages
 The regular version of the simulator proposes a fully and open customizable process to create messages.
-The examples provided include messages such as:
+The examples provided included messages such as:
 1. `Commissioning` messages
 2. `Measured` data messages (aka telemetry)
 3. `Error` messages (functional errors sent by devices)